Is Tokyo Worth It with Kids? (Quick Answer)

-Tokyo family survival at a glance:
+Tokyo Family Travel at a Glance

-- Avoid weekday rush hour: Trains are most stressful around 7:30–9:30 AM and 5:00–7:00 PM.
+- Avoid weekday rush hour.
+Trains are most stressful around 7:30–9:30 AM and 5:00–7:00 PM.
 With a stroller, travel outside those windows whenever possible.

-- Expect the elevator tax: Stroller-friendly routes often add 15–30 minutes because elevators may be far from the exit you actually want.
+- Expect the elevator tax.
+Stroller-friendly routes often add 15–30 minutes because elevators may be far from the exit you actually want.

-- Use easy food options: Family restaurants and depachika food halls are often calmer than tiny ramen shops or crowded izakaya-style restaurants.
+- Use easy food options.
+Family restaurants and depachika food halls are often calmer than tiny ramen shops or crowded izakaya-style restaurants.

-- Do not judge the day by how much you saw: A successful Tokyo day with kids may be one park, one good meal, one train ride, and no major meltdowns.
+- Do not judge the day by how much you saw.
+A successful Tokyo day with kids may be one park, one good meal, one train ride, and no major meltdowns.

 Which Tokyo Areas Are Easiest with Kids?